fedora-python/tox-github-action/README.md

 image.
 Since version 34.0, the first number in the version (also sometimes referred to as the "major version") represents the release of Fedora used in the image.

+### v38.0

+* Uses Fedora 38 as the base container image.
+* PyPy 3.8 is no longer available.

 ### v37.0

 * Uses Fedora 37 as the base container image.